iluvjava/Maths/Notebook 2.0 obsidian/MATH 000 Math Essential/Probability, Stats, Combinatorics, Information Theory/Multinomial Coefficients.md

-Given a string, how many different ways we can rearrange it with the same letters?
+Given a string, how many different ways we can rearrange it with the same letters but different strings?
+We

-This is what we call Anagram of a given string.

 ---
 ### **Intro**